sentry-kubernetes/charts/README.md

 By default, NGINX is enabled to allow sending the incoming requests to [Sentry Relay](https://getsentry.github.io/relay/) or the Django backend depending on the path.
 When Sentry is meant to be exposed outside of the Kubernetes cluster, it is recommended to disable NGINX and let the Ingress do the same.
 It's recommended to go with the go to Ingress Controller, [NGINX Ingress](https://kubernetes.github.io/ingress-nginx/) but others should work as well.

+Note: if you are using NGINX Ingress, please set this annotation on your ingress : nginx.ingress.kubernetes.io/use-regex: "true"

 ## Upgrading from 3.1.0 version of this Chart to 4.0.0